You'll vomit with excitement! You'll puke with pleasure! You'll shit with fear!

 The Ditz: Randy; it's made even worse if you fail to find his brain before turning him back from being a woodpuppet.

 Could classify as Body Horror, but adds as a gameplay bonus.
-He got less points to deactivate traps, making him ideal for a Self-Imposed Challenge.
-His dialog is also just pure blubering.
+He's got fewer points to deactivate traps, making him ideal for a Self-Imposed Challenge.
+His dialog is also turned into hilarious gibberish.

 The Dog Was the Mastermind: Played with in the "Killerman" event.
 Midway through, you're asked to finger a suspect for the role of Killerman (if you're right, you win more money).
 Besides the proper suspects you've encountered, the choices for who may be the murderous Killerman includes...
 Killerman, and the player.
 The latter is explained that playing Illbleed drove you insane and made you go on a killing spree.